Fishing charters San Jose del Cabo

 Pancho

 One of our most experienced offshore captains.
-Pancho specializes in reading current edges and finding bait early.
-Anglers who have fished with Pancho consistently mention his ability to put the boat on fish in the first hours of the trip when the window is best.
+Pancho reads current edges and finds bait early, and anglers consistently mention his ability to put the boat on fish in the first hours of the trip.

 Captain